Ruben Amorim: Man Utd boss says club redundancies is down to lack of success on the pitch and urges his club to improve

 Man Utd announced up to 200 workers could be made redundant as part of cost-cutting measure by INEOS and Sir Jim Ratcliffe; Amorim: "It has a lot to do with the lack of success with the football team.
 We are the engine of any football club.
 I just want to help the club"

-Ruben Amorim says Manchester United's latest redundancy announcement has "a lot to do with the lack of success of the football team" and has urged his club to learn from their past mistakes.
+Ruben Amorim has said Man Utd's players don't feel the pressure of the hundreds of redundancies affecting off-field staff - and suggested they face "bigger" issues playing for the club.

-After 250 roles were removed last year, more big cuts are on the way, as the hierarchy, led by part-owner Sir Jim Ratcliffe, look to return the club to profitability.
+Some 250 roles were removed last year with more big cuts are the way as the club hierarchy, led by part-owner Sir Jim Ratcliffe, look to return the club to profitability.

 - Man Utd confirm up to 200 redundancies | Man Utd news & transfers🔴